SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Detailed Design

-Next, we describe how we generate event sequences to find \SPIsShort.
-For each service $\fservice$ to be analyzed, we first identify its service dependency set $\fdependency_\fservice$ (\S\ref{sec:design:decomposition}). \systemname{} then determines a set of event types $E_\fservice$ that cover all event handlers registered in all services in $\fdependency_\fservice$. \systemname{} will then use event generators (\S\ref{sec:design:event}) to search over sequences of events $e_1, ... e_N$ where $\forall i : type(e_i) \in E_\fservice$; that is, each event is of a type whose handler is registered by at least one service in $\fdependency_\fservice$. \systemname will perform a search, for a time budget of $B$, for event sequences such that the performance cost of handling event $e_N$ is greater than some pre-defined threshold $t_{\max}$.
-The parameters $N$ and $B$ are chosen based on available compute resources (\S\ref{sec:experiment}).
-We discuss how we pick the threshold for our experiments later.
+To generate event sequences for finding \SPIsShort, we start by identifying the service dependency set $\fdependency_\fservice$ for each service $\fservice$ (\S\ref{sec:design:decomposition}).
+Next, \systemname{} determines the event types $E_\fservice$ covering all event handlers registered by the services in $\fdependency_\fservice$.
+Using event generators (\S\ref{sec:design:event}), \systemname{} searches for event sequences $e_1, \ldots, e_N$, ensuring that each event’s type is in $E_\fservice$—i.e., each event is handled by at least one service in $\fdependency_\fservice$.
+The search runs for a time budget $B$ to find sequences where the performance cost of handling $e_N$ exceeds a threshold $t_{\max}$.
+Parameters $N$ and $B$ are determined based on available compute resources (\S\ref{sec:experiment}).
+The threshold choice is discussed later in our experiments.

-\systemname{} performs the search by combining ideas from PerfFuzz~\cite{perffuzz}, a mutation-based grey-box performance fuzzer, and Zest~\cite{zest}, which enables mutation-based grey-box fuzzing on domain-specific input structures encoded via generator functions.
-We next provide a brief background on these techniques and then present \systemname{}'s fuzzing algorithm.
+\systemname{} performs the search by combining ideas from PerfFuzz~\cite{perffuzz}, a mutation-based grey-box performance fuzzer, and Zest~\cite{zest}, which applies mutation-based grey-box fuzzing to domain-specific input structures using generator functions.